zhaaaa7/javascript/weird-parts-note.md

 ## array -- collection of anything

+## prototypal inheritance

+1. inheritance: one object gets access to the properties and methods of another object
-* inheritance. __proto__: is a property that all objects in js have, it is simple an reference to another object (the prototype).
-I have the special reference that says where to look for more properties and methods that not in me.
+__proto__: is a property that all objects in js have, it is simple an reference to another object (the prototype).
+It is the special reference that says where to look for more properties and methods that not in me.
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/41.PNG" alt="41" width="500px"/>
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/42.PNG" alt="42" width="500px"/>